SarahMestiri/RecommenderSystems/README.md

    Similar users are considered to have similar ratings on the same item.
 2. **Item-based** collaborative filtering:<br>
    Similars items are considered to have similar ratings by the same user. <br>

+Neighborhood-based methods can be viewed as generalizations of k-nearest neighbor classifiers (KNN).

-Although they both have similar results, Item-based CF is often preferred because it uses the user's **own** ratings.
+Although both types (user-based & item-based) have similar results, Item-based CF is often preferred because it uses the user's **own** ratings.
 Besides, it's more stable with changes => adding new user occurs more than adding new item => more similarity calculations and update of the ratings matrix.
 ### Model-based Collaborative Filtering

+Model-based Collaborative Filtering are more advanced methods that are considered more effective than memory-based collaborative filtering.
+They offer space-efficiency and they able to deliver accurate results even with a sparse matrix.

+Some of the most accurate methods used in recommender systems are based on model-based techniques in general, and one of the most effective methods among them is **latent factor models**.

 ### Building a recommender system using collaborative filtering (with Resources)